ASAP Checklist

 info@hpalumni.org

-Members recommend spending most of your time searching
+most of your job-hunting time searching

 outside the company -- you are a stronger candidate while still

-discussions about internal jobs that ended abruptly without explanation.
+discussions that end abruptly without explanation.

 While in the company, you